WHITE CANE SAFETY DAY

 NATIONAL WHITE CANE SAFETY DAY HISTORY

 A joint resolution of the United States Congress H.R.
 753 was signed into law as Pub.L.88-628 on October 6, 1964, and codified at 36 USC § 142.
-It was this resolution that authorized the President of the United States to proclaim October 15th, White Cane Safety Day annually.
+The resolution authorized the President of the United States to proclaim October 15th as White Cane Safety Day annually.

 Within hours of the passage of the joint resolution, President Lyndon B. Johnson signed the first proclamation for the observance.

 This day was also named Blind Americans Equality Day in 2011 by President Barack Obama.